zaneris123/CoordinateOffset/README.md

 ```

 The default configuration contains four predefined "offset providers".
 An "offset" refers to the amount that the
-player's coordinates should appear to be shifted from thei real location.
-Get started by picking a strategy that matches
+player's coordinates should appear to be shifted from their real location.
+Get started by picking a strategy that
-the type of offsetting you're trying to achieve:
+matches the type of offsetting you're trying to achieve:
 * `constant` - Specify the exact offset you want players to have.
 * `disabled` - Players will see their real coordinates.
 * `random` - Randomize each player's offset whenever they join the server.